confpad/confpad.github.io/CONTRIBUTING.md

 ### What if the status checks are failing?

-Check the build log - it contains useful information on what's going wrong (look for the the word_FAIL_).
+Check the build log - it contains useful information on what's going wrong (look for the word_FAIL_).
 If it doesn't help please verify that the submitted file is a valid YAML: https://yaml-online-parser.appspot.com/ If still in doubt - ask me.

 ## Styleguide